Formula To Calculate Salary Of Employees In Broadband

 There is no specific formula that will give you a Broadband Salary Structure.

-Broadband, in the compen lingo, is the use of fewer job grades in the design of salary structure.
+Broadband, in the compensation lingo, is the use of fewer job grades in the design of salary structure.
 Hence, from the ordinary 20 job grades, some companies would simply limit their salary structure to around 5-10 job grades.
-This is for reason of simplicity and ease in the administration of salaries.
+This is for the reason of simplicity and ease in the administration of salaries.

-The design of salary structures and the rate ranges of each job grade or band (and the entire JG or bands) are better done with the basic compensation principles in your mind and a current market data in your hand.
+The design of salary structures and the rate ranges of each job grade or band (and the entire JG or bands) are better done with the basic compensation principles in your mind and current market data in your hand.
 Without them, I am sure you'll only be putting rates that have no meaning or relevance to an organization.

 Ed Llarena, Jr.